Supreme Court of Appeals of West Virginia: Aborted 2022 election

 Justice Jenkins resigned on February 4, 2022.
 He gave no public explanation for his decision.
 Because the filing period for the primary election had expired, the special election for the remainder of Jenkins' term, which expired on January 2, 2025, would have been held in the November 2022 general election, on a non-partisan basis.
 The governor would have appointed a successor to serve until the result of the election are certified.

 However, the legislature then passed HB 4785, changing the length of the appointed term before an election for the remainder would be held from 2 to 3 years, meaning the governor's appointment will serve until January 1, 2025, with the seat up for election in May 2024.

 The governor then on April 6, 2022, appointed C. Haley Bunn to serve the remainder of the term.

 2024

 The seats held by Justice Hutchison and Justice Bunn were up for 12-year teams in 2024.
 These elections were held on a non-partisan basis and during the May primary election.
 Each seat was elected separately.
 Justice Hutchison was eligible for his full judicial pension and will be well into his 80s by the time a new term expired and did not seek re-election.
 Because all circuit judges were also be up for re-election in 2024, none could seek a seat on the Supreme Court without forgoing a re-election attempt for their current judgeships.

 Justice Bunn had no one file to run for her seat, and was elected unopposed.

 Only one candidate, State Senator Charles Trump, filed for the open seat.
 He also was elected unopposed.

+2026

+During the 2025 regular session of the West Virginia Legislature, the state senate passed a bill that would make judicial elections partisan once again.
+No action has been taken on the bill since March 13, 2025.